kmcd/codecast/01_command_line/script.md

   See Also
   • man find
   • man xargs
-  • Recipe 9.1, “Finding All Your MP3 Files”
+  • Recipe 9.1, "Finding All Your MP3 Files"
-  • Recipe 15.13, “Working Around “argument list too long” Errors” 9.3 Speeding Up Operations on Found Files Problem You used a find command like the one in Recipe 9.1, “Finding All Your MP3 Files” and the resulting operations take a long time because you found a lot of files, so you want to speed it up.
+  • Recipe 15.13, "Working Around "argument list too long" Errors" 9.3 Speeding Up Operations on Found Files Problem You used a find command like the one in Recipe 9.1, "Finding All Your MP3 Files" and the resulting operations take a long time because you found a lot of files, so you want to speed it up.
    Speeding Up Operations on Found Files | 187 Solution
-  See the discussion on xargs Recipe 9.2, “Handling Filenames Containing Odd Characters.”
+  See the discussion on xargs Recipe 9.2, "Handling Filenames Containing Odd Characters."
   See Also
-  • Recipe 9.1, “Finding All Your MP3 Files”
+  • Recipe 9.1, "Finding All Your MP3 Files"
-  • Recipe 9.2, “Handling Filenames Containing Odd Characters” 9.4 Finding Files Across Symbolic Links Problem
+  • Recipe 9.2, "Handling Filenames Containing Odd Characters" 9.4 Finding Files Across Symbolic Links Problem
   You issued a find command to find your .mp3 files but it didn’t find all of them—it missed all those that were part of your filesystem but were mounted via a symbolic link.
 Is find unable to cross that kind of boundary?
   Solution